SodaWithoutSparkles/revanced-troubleshooting-guide/attributions.md

 - The ReVanced team for creating the software
 - Discord user @hokorayinphine for inspiration, screenshots and grammar checks
 - Discord user @cotton.me for the beautiful embeds
+- Discord user @leadedmegabyte for the change icons guide

 ## Images